-- On-campus student housing facility: Any student housing facility that is owned or controlled by the institution and is within the reasonably contiguous geographic area that makes up the campus is considered an on-campus student housing facility.
-The on-campus Student Housing category is also a subset of the On-campus category. - Non-campus Building or Property: (1) Any building or property
+campus is considered an on-campus student housing facility.
+The on-campus Student Housing category is also a subset of the On-campus category.

-- owned or controlled by a student organization that is officially recognized by the institution (i.e., privately owned fraternity); or (2) Any building or property owned or controlled by an institution that is used in direct support of or in relation to the institution's educational purposes, is frequently used by students and is not within the same reasonably contiguous geographic area of the institution. - Public Property: All public property, including thoroughfares, streets, sidewalks, and parking facilities, that is within the campus, immediately adjacent to, and accessible from the campus.
+- Non-campus Building or Property: (1) Any building or property owned or controlled by a student organization that is officially recognized by the institution (i.e., privately owned fraternity); or (2) Any building or property owned or controlled by an institution that is used in direct support of or in relation to the institution's educational purposes, is frequently used by students and is not within the same reasonably contiguous geographic area of the institution. - Public Property: All public property, including thoroughfares, streets, sidewalks, and parking facilities, that is within the campus, immediately adjacent to, and accessible from the campus.

-For the Philadelphia Center this definition applies to the sidewalk immediately adjacent to the Lits Building the street past the sidewalk and the sidewalk on the far side of the street up to the façade of the building at the far edge of the sidewalk.
-Therefore the sidewalk/street/sidewalk in the 700 Block of East Market St, the 100 Block of N 7th Street, the 100 Block of N 8th Street, and the 700 Block of East Filbert St is counted as Public Property.
-All corridors and escalators used by faculty staff and students used to access the Philadelphia Center will be included as "Public Property."
+For the Philadelphia Center this definition applies to the sidewalk immediately adjacent to the Lits Building.
+Consistent with the guidance issued by the Department of Education in the Clery Appendix, the Department applies no specific measurable distance definition into adjacent public property.
+Therefore, the sidewalk in the 700 Block of East Market St, the 100 Block of N 7th Street, and the 100 Block of N 8th Street that is "immediately adjacent to and accessible from the campus."